smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-connector21/README.md

 tement=select * from typestest where name = ? and choice = ?
 LIMIT 100, client=/127.0.0.1:58908}]
 ```

 The slow query, in this example is `select * from typestest where name = ? and choice = ?
-LIMIT 100` and it came from the 127.0.0.1:58908 client [TODO @nikola please confirm that client part is correct)
+LIMIT 100` and it came from the 127.0.0.1:58908 client

 ## Configuration